The Awakening Collective

 1. Developing a strong, healthy, flexible self

-This allows for emotional regulation, relational maturity, ethical clarity, stable boundaries, authentic self-expression, and the capacity for intimacy.
+This allows for emotional expression, relational maturity, ethical clarity, stable boundaries, authentic self-expression, and the capacity for intimacy.

 2. Seeing that the self is empty of inherent existence

-This removes reactivity, identification, rigidity, fear, and the illusion of authorship.
+This reduces reactivity, identification, rigidity, fear, and the illusion of ownerswhip.

 These two movements dance together throughout the awakening process.
 They deepen and refine one another.
 The more we own our self, the more transparent the self becomes.
 The more transparent the self becomes, the more freely the self expresses itself.

-Awakening is not an escape from self; it is life expressing itself as self and no-self simultaneously.
+Deep awakening is not an escape from self; it's not even really a paradox.
+It is life expressing itself as self and no-self simultaneously.

 Final Thoughts on The Paradox of Self

-The paradox of self sits at the core of authentic enlightenment.
-It teaches us that the separate self is ultimately illusory, yet we cannot transcend that illusion without fully developing, healing, and embodying the human self.
+The paradox of self sits at the core of deep enlightenment.
+It teaches us that the separate self is ultimately illusory, yet we cannot transcend that illusion without fully developing, allowing, and embodying the human self.

 To deny the self is to deny the aspects of awakening that express as human experience.
 To cling to the self is to remain bound to patterns and suffering.
-The paradox is resolved not by choosing one side but by embracing both: the emptiness and fullness of self are not two.
+The paradox is resolved not by choosing either side, but by embracing both: the emptiness and fullness of self are not two.
 Self and no-self are one interpenetrating phenomenon.

 Want to chat with someone about your awakening?